JuhaSil/Vehicle-announcement-scraper-and-classifier/README.md

-# Vehicle announcement scraper + classifier
+# Vehicle announcement scraper and classifier

 Final project for the Building AI course.